twg/curiosity-slate/source/index.md

 }
 ```

-This endpoint retrieves a specific expert.
+This endpoint retrieves a specific tag.

 ### HTTP Request